 After you have thoroughly researched all of your committee members, and have verified that they are all suitable and applicable for your committee (if you haven't already) you should meet with them.

-Try to meet with them in person several times before the exam, as this will let you get to know them better, their style of questions, and their personality.
+Try to meet with them in person at least once before the exam, as this will let you get to know them better, their style of questions, and their personality.
 When you meet with them you should ask each of them the following questions:

 - What is their philosophy towards the examination?